ad1822/Zettelkasten/03 - Permenant/vpc of aws.md

-Sure!
-Here's the simplest explanation of AWS networking basics:

 ### 1. **VPC (Virtual Private Cloud)**
    - Think of it as your **own private section of AWS cloud** where you can place servers (EC2), databases (RDS), etc.